miohtama/django-bitcoin-example/README.rst

 Intermediate Django experience needed: how to configure Django project, MySQL, models, South migrations, using interactive Python shell.

-How to consume piles of open source code from Github.
+You need to know how to consume piles of open source code from Github.

 -----------------------------------------------
 Installation